On the stability of persistent entropy and new summary functions for TDA: Background

-We can extent this definition to any $m$-chain by linearity.
-Note that $\partial_{m-1} \circ \partial_{m} = 0$ or, in other words, the boundary of a boundary is null.
-The "holes" of $K$ are detected from chains whose boundary is zero without being a boundary themselves.
-The $m$-dimensional homology group of $K$ is then defined as the quotient group
+We can extend this definition to any $m$-chain by linearity.
+Notice that $\partial_{m-1} \circ \partial_{m} = 0$ or, in other words, the boundary of a boundary is null.
+The $m$-dimensional holes of $K$ are detected from $m$-chains whose boundary is zero without being ``boundaries'' themselves.
+More concretely, the $m$-dimensional homology group of $K$ is defined as the quotient group